nayingjie/2dexplore/README.md

 [N] - despawn Entity

 Game is autosaved, the file name is 'explore_save.gz' in working dir.
 For saving format, see world.py.
+***
+`2dexplore` is not endorsed or affiliated with [Mojang](https://mojang.com) in any way.
+All textures used in this program belong to their rightful owners.